tongson/taarr/README.md

 # WHY

 I tried building by own Lua-based configuration management software.
-A few hundred commits in, I realized the oneshot nature of shell scripts more convenient.
+A little more than thousand commits in, I realized the oneshot nature of shell scripts more convenient.

 CFEngine, Puppet, Chef and others did not offer advantages over a combination of rerun/bashing + drist.
 Cons mostly outweight the pros.
 Slow and complicated are the common complaints.